-Many manufacturers like to develop watches with a water resistance to extreme depths like 600m, 1200m, etc. The thing is, do you really need that?
+Many manufacturers like to develop watches with water resistance to extreme depths like 600m, 1200m, etc. The thing is, do you really need that?
 Not unless you’re out for beating depth records.

-A water resistance of 200-300m is plenty for recreational diving.
-If you only plan on snorkeling, a water resistance of 100m is enough.
+Water resistance of 200-300m is plenty for recreational diving.
+If you only plan on snorkeling, water resistance of 100m is enough.

 Some brands pay attention to the various norms for dive watches – Seiko, Orient, Citizen, Sinn, and Squale, to name just a few.
 However, as long as you keep the listed criteria in mind, you can find safe options from a variety of manufacturers.

 These criteria aren’t meant to degrade your Rolex Submariner or Omega Planet Ocean.
 It’s only meant to help you choose what will do the job best.
 After all, if you rely on a watch as a piece of equipment, the function is more important than the looks.